Frequently Asked Questions

 U8 & U9 Junior Cricket

-Registration includes a white playing shirt, blue training t-shirt, cap, drink bottle and match ball.
+Registration includes a blue training t-shirt, cap, drink bottle and match ball.

 U10 through to U15 Junior Cricket

-Registration includes a white playing shirt, blue training polo shirt, cap and drink bottle.
+Registration includes a blue training polo shirt, cap and drink bottle.

 Seniors Cricket, Tim Creer, Masters, City & Suburban

-Registration includes a white playing shirt, blue training polo shirt, cap.
+Registration includes blue training polo shirt and cap.
 For existing players, the registration kit is provided every second year.

 We would also like to thank our sponsors who give generously to the club to ensure that our club’s registration fees stay as low as possible.